evisp/umt_data_structures_algorithms/exams/final/Review_KeyConcepts.md

 ### True / False Questions (with concise explanations)

-Absolutely!
-Here are **5 clear, focused True/False questions with explanation prompts** for your **True / False with Explanation** section, covering key concepts:

----

-### True / False with Explanation — Sample Questions

 Mark the following statements as `True` or `False`.
 Provide a concise explanation (1 - 2 sentences)